Thompson and K-State open with 24-7 win over Stanford

 Stanford: The Cardinal will be back in their home state of California, but will play their sixth consecutive road game dating back to last season, at Southern Cal on Saturday.

-Kansas State: After playing their first home game at a neutral site, the Wildcats will be home to play FCS team Southern Illinois next Saturday.
+Kansas State: The Wildcats will be back in Kansas to play at home against FCS team Southern Illinois next Saturday.

 More AP college football coverage: https://apnews.com/hub/College-football and https://twitter.com/AP_Top25